emedware/flat-diamond/README.md

 ```

 Here, the flat legacy od `D2` will be `D1 - X1 - X3 - X2 - X4`.
 The fact that `D1` specifies it inherits from `X1` is promised to be kept, the order in the arguments is surely going to happen if the situation is not too complex.

+A real order conflict would imply circular reference who is any impossible.

 ### Dealing with non-`Diamond`-ed classes